FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **3 - 6**

        **1 - 2**
-     - Maximum permissible velocity (fps or mps) for a grass-lined downstream face before the grass is eroded for a prescribed failure location.
+     - Maximum permissible velocity (fps or mps) for a grass-lined downstream face before the grass

+       is eroded for a prescribed failure location.

        Range: 3 to 6 fps (1 to 2 mps).

        If no grass, set GRASSVMAXP = 0.0.

    * - GSEDCONMAX
      - **r**
      - **0.2 - 0.55**
-     - Global maximum sediment concentration by volume in the breach dis- charge for an unspecified failure location.
+     - Global maximum sediment concentration by volume in the breach dis- charge for an unspecified

+       failure location.

        Typical range = 0.2 to 0.55.

        If GSEDCONMAX = 0.0, a default value of 0.5 is used.

    * - GUNFCC
      - **r**
      - **1 - 20**
-     - Global sediment gradient, ratio of D90 to D30 of the levee or dam core material for an unspecified failure location.
+     - Global sediment gradient, ratio of D90 to D30 of the levee or dam core material for an

+       unspecified failure location.

        If there is no core material, set GUNFCC = 0.0.

        If the there is core material and GUNFCC = 0.0, it is reset to 10.0.

    * - GUNFCDF
      - **r**
      - **1 - 20**
-     - Global sediment gradient, ratio of D90 to D30 of the downstream face upper one foot of material (riprap) for an unspecified failure location.
+     - Global sediment gradient, ratio of D90 to D30 of the downstream face upper one foot of

+       material (riprap) for an unspecified failure location.

        If GUN- FCDF = 0.0: GUNDFCDF = GUNFCS when GD50DF = 0.0 and GUN- DFCDF = 3.0 when GD50DF > 0.0.

    * - GUNFCS
      - **r**
      - **1 - 20**
-     - Global sediment gradient, ratio of D90 to D30 of the levee or dam shell mate- rial for an unspecified failure location.
+     - Global sediment gradient, ratio of D90 to D30 of the levee or dam shell material for an

+       unspecified failure location.

        If GUNFCS = 0.0, the default value is 10.0.

    * - GUWC